 The general reason is security.
 Intruders would break into a less secure residential property than a more complex one in commercial places, complete with high-security locks and alarms.
 And when it comes to a home’s exterior, the garage doors will be a major entry option – sometimes more so than your home’s main door!

 We’ve seen videos on the Internet about how intruders can breach garage doors; using something as simple as a coat hanger, no less!
 Pulling the safety cord from the outside can open the garage door with little effort, and hardly anyone notices.
 Or they use brute force on worn-out garage doors, dismantling the lock from the outside.

-If you are considering which new garage doors to install in your home, these should be your non-negotiables:
+If you are considering which doors to install in your home, these should be your non-negotiables:

 - Multi-point locking systems – garage doors are massive, and if there’s only one lock it could malfunction or be vulnerable to break-ins easily.
 Modern doors need at least two internal locks, if not more.

 - Euro profile cylinder lock – this lock stops burglars from drilling open the main lock.

 - Locking rods – sometimes used in place of cables to make the garage doors harder to bypass.

 So in examining how secure are new garage doors, we’ll go over some of the pros and cons in popular styles.
 We’ll also discuss any garage door repair options or any possible adjustments or additions that can improve your garage door security system – even without replacing your garage doors.

 If we had to choose, roll-up garage doors are probably the best security-wise, in terms of styles of garage doors.
 It makes sense why most commercial properties use roll-up doors.
 These are made from durable steel that is hard to tamper with or break.